- How much will this cost me?

 - Can I view your library online?

-- No. CAPS has over 100,000 frames on film, hundreds more digital photos and several large digital data sets.
-To scan, catalog, and upload that amount of data would be a huge effort, resulting in high costs that would have to be passed on to our customers.
+- No. CAPS has about one million frames on film, hundreds more digital photos and several large digital data sets.
+Unfortunately, to scan, catalog, and upload that amount of data would be a huge, very expensive investment that is beyond our means.

 - What resolution are your photos?